-The CC will consist of 16 to 19 members: two to three faculty members from each department, one or two student members from each professional DVM class, two alumni members, and four ex officio members to include the Associate Dean for Academic Affairs, Curriculum and Assessment Coordinator, chair of the Educational Enhancement Committee, and chair of the Assessment Committee.
+The CC will consist of 16 to 19 members: two to three faculty members from each department, two student members from each professional DVM class, two alumni members, and four ex officio members to include the Associate Dean for Academic Affairs, Curriculum and Assessment Coordinator, chair of the Educational Enhancement Committee, and chair of the Assessment Committee.
 Department faculty members will be recommended by their respective department heads and appointed by the dean of the college.

 Student members will be determined by class election.
 All members of the committee will have voting privileges, except the chairs of the Educational Enhancement and Assessment committees, who will both serve in an advisory role to the committee.
+The two student members from each class will have one committee vote, rather than two votes.
 The CC chair is appointed by the dean.